 Women with vaginal prolapse may also have concurrent problems with urinary incontinence.

-Dr Ken Law is a Brisbane Gynaecologist who specialises in the management of Vaginal Prolapse and Urinary Incontinence.
+Dr Ken Law is a Brisbane Gynaecologist with special interest in the management of Vaginal Prolapse and Urinary Incontinence.
 For further information and to discuss your specific conditions and treatment, please contact Dr Ken Law to arrange an appointment at Greenslopes Obstetrics and Gynaecology.